Mudr0x/OpenPad/README.md

 05/14/2021: Release v.1.1

-+ Add text search option and markers walker, with a total recast of the app that suits MFC Document/View SDI app recommendations.
++ Add text search option and markers walker, with a total recast of the app that suits MFC Document/View SDI app recommendations with its own Scintilla control wrapper.

 And never forget, you can learn more by sharing   ;)